Mixer (appliance): Eggbeater

 An eggbeater is a handheld device with a crank on the side geared to one or more beaters.
 The user grips the handle with one hand and operates the crank with the other, creating the rotary action.

 Stand mixer

 Stand mixers mount the motor driving the rotary action in a frame or stand which bears the weight of the device.
 Stand mixers are larger and have more powerful motors than their hand-held counterparts.
 They generally have a special bowl that is locked in place while the mixer is operating.
 A typical home stand mixer will include a wire whisk for whipping creams and egg whites; a flat beater for mixing batters; and a dough hook for kneading.
+Stand mixers are categorized as either spiral or planetary, based on whether or not the bowl is rotated.